mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

     media.
 Making a statue of someone: Intelligence, 1–6 days, Difficult (–2).
 - Writing: Writing: Composing inspiring or interesting pieces of text.
-Rousing the people of a planet by exposing their government’s
+Rousing the people of a planet by exposing their government's
     corruption: Intelligence or Education, 1–6 hours, Diffi cult (–2).
 Writing the new edition of Traveller: Intelligence, 1–6 months,
     Formidable (–6).